skylantix/Website/src/content/membership.md

 </svg>
 </span>
 </summary>
-<p class="mt-3 text-gray-600 px-4">Currently, all members get 180 GB for Nextcloud and 20 GB for email.
+<p class="mt-3 text-gray-600 px-4">Currently, all members get 180 GB shared between Nextcloud and Immich, plus 20 GB for email (200 GB total).
 We're focused on sustainability and fairness, so we don't offer variable tiers yet.
-If you need more, let us know via Mattermost—the cooperative evolves based on member needs.</p>
+If you need more, let us know via Mattermost—the collective evolves based on member needs.</p>
 </details>

 <details class="group">